Overview of Audit Methods

 - Deploy the Inventory Analyzer package to a centralized location in the remote network and automate the audit agent using domain logon scripts or scheduled tasks.

-The Portable Audit is a method of auditing computers on locked-down networks and non-networked computers using standalone audit agents.
-Typically, the audit agent is deployed to a flash drive, which is used to audit individual computers manually.
-Audit snapshots are stored on the same flash drive and then uploaded into the
+The Portable Audit is a method of auditing computers on locked-down networks and non-networked computers, based on using audit agents in the standalone mode.
+Typically, the Inventory Analyzer package is deployed to a flash drive, which is used to audit individual computers manually.
+Audit snapshots are stored on the same flash drive and then uploaded into the Alloy Discovery database.